 (this is me giving you time to write and THINK)

 What is your relationship fantasy?
-Is the coolest, most beautiful girl you’ve ever seen rolling over in bed to tell you how much she loves you?
+Is the coolest, most beautiful woman you’ve ever seen rolling over in bed to tell you how much she loves you?
 Are you blissfully happy?
 Write it down.

 What is your relationship projection?
-Do you see yourself going to the bar on Friday night, passing by the pretty girl who is talking to a dude, getting drunk, and trying to hook up with someone who you’re confident won’t reject you?
+Do you see yourself going to the bar on Friday night, passing by the beautiful woman, getting yourself drunk, and trying to hook up with someone who you’re confident won’t reject you?
 Write it down.